Disease Guide ·Corneal Ulcers ·2026

 Underlying Condition Coverage

-If corneal ulcers result from dry eye (KCS), entropion, or other chronic conditions, those underlying conditions need coverage too.
-KCS treatment runs $50-$100/month for life.
-Entropion surgery costs $1,000-$2,000.
-Confirm your policy covers the root cause, not just the acute ulcer.
+If ulcers result from dry eye (KCS) or entropion, those underlying conditions need coverage.
+KCS treatment: $50-$100/month lifelong.
+Entropion surgery: $1,000-$2,000.
+Confirm your policy covers the root cause.

 🇺🇸 US Pet Insurance Guide